Kwisses/Unison/README.md

 ## Contributors

 If you would like to contribute to Unison, please contact one of the current contributors (list of current contributors can be found at the top of the repository).
-We are currently seeking contributors to add additional apis and modules to the program.
+We are currently seeking contributors to add additional API's and modules to the program.

 ## Licence